lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 ## Forum Tasks ##

-### Converting a thread to a task ###
+### Converting a topic to a task ###

 Sometimes support discussions can become tasks.
-A forum admin can assist in moving the thread to Tasks forum group.
+A forum admin can assist in moving the topic to Tasks forum group.
 A cooresponding issue will need to be created.

 ## Future Process Improvements ##